mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

   {{% alert color="info" %}}When you open a linked feedback item, you can click **Make [the linked feedback item] the Primary Item** to make this feedback item the primary item of the feedback group instead.{{% /alert %}}

-* **Move** – Clicking this moves the items to any other app of which you are a member.
-Whenever you move feedback, you will also move all linked feedback.
-If you only want to move one item, you need to unlink the item from the group first.
+* **Move** – Clicking this moves the selected feedback items to any other app of which you are a member.
+Whenever you move feedback items, you will also move all linked feedback.
+If you only want to move one feedback item, you need to unlink the feedback item from the group first.

 * **Create Stories** – If your app is connected to [Epics](/developerportal/project-management/epics/) or [Jira](/developerportal/project-management/jira-connector/), clicking this button will convert the selected feedback items to stories on the designated board in Epics or Jira.

-* **Status** – You can select a status from the list and then click **Apply** to change the status of the feedback items.
+* Status drop-down list – You can select a status from the drop-down list and then click **Apply** to change the status of the selected feedback items.

-* **Archive** – Clicking this sets all the feedback items as archived.
+* **Archive** – Clicking this sets the selected feedback items as archived.

-* **Delete** – Clicking this removes the feedback item permanently from **Feedback**.
+* **Delete** – Clicking this deletes the selected feedback items permanently.
 The result is irreversible.

 ### 2.2 Archive {#archive}